 Visiting Graduate Assistant

 Moqi Lv earned her medical degree from Kunming Medical University and obtained further research training from Xi’an Jiaotong University School of Medicine.
 Since Moqi came to the Shen laboratory, she has been studying molecular mechanisms underlying the regulation of mitosis and the mitotic spindle.
-Her favorite non-science activities are reading and baking.
+Her favorite non-science activities include reading and baking.

 RECENT REVIEWS for better understanding our research and related studies